Las Vegas Deals

 Blondies offers a traditional bar menu of starters and entrees, sandwiches, salads, pizzas and desserts.
 Blondies carries every big sports game on its over 60 plasma and big-screen televisions.
 Blondies Sports Bar and Grill Las Vegas is your one stop shop for an awesome atmosphere, great service, amazing drinks, and delicious food!

-Open for breakfast, this place is a incredible.
+Open for breakfast, this place is incredible.
 The Breakfast Special is your choice of a burrito filled with scrambled eggs, ham sausage, bacon, hash browns, jack cheese, Pico de Gallo, wrapped in a flour tortilla OR a plate of 2 eggs, bacon or sausage and country potatoes.
 Either only $3.99 each.

 Great food, incredible price, excellent atmosphere.